PavanRangani/docs/docs/prd/limited-partnership/activity.md

 - Amount is mandatory if Create task = ON
 - If `Issue date` is greater than `Due date`, the system shows an error message in the `Due Date` field.
 [See this](https://drive.google.com/file/d/1pCdutzIRm5ATxg5Ha_slt4vAZNPktLSR/view?usp=share_link)
 - When there isn't any investors having `Create Task` checkbox = ON and the user clicks the `Create Task` button, the system shows a proper message.
 [See this](https://drive.google.com/file/d/17F0SzetDEfkEFNakPXCepNuO2bN-mSMD/view?usp=share_link)

 - **Distribution**
     - Shows a `New` tag in the stock company field when the user enters a new name.

 - **Net**
-    - When the calculation of `Net` is `$0` and the `Create Task` checkbox is ON, the system shows an error message at the bottom of the table.
+    - When the calculation of `Net` is `$0`, shows the `Create Task` checkbox disabled.
 [See this](https://drive.google.com/file/d/1W6IS-kqCA91ylq1peC97IB_yOquVxc7M/view?usp=share_link)
+    - Checkbox is enable only when Net is not 0.
     - Shows a negative amount in brackets. like `($ 50,000)`.

 - **Net with Separate Fund**
     - `Call Amount`, `Distribution Amount` & `Create task` checkbox is shown disabled until `Distribution Fund` is not selected.
     - Shows placeholder message until distribution fund is selected.
 [See this](https://drive.google.com/file/d/15batT0jgGqffvm7YPPZ0JUzgTv4QK9B9/view?usp=share_link)
     - Shows `Capital Call` word in bracket of the Original fund and shows `Distribution` word in bracket of the Distribution fund.
+    - When `Distribution Fund` is changed, all data will be reset except `Call Amount` of Original fund.
     - `Create Task` checkbox, `Call Amount` & `Distribution Amount` is shown disabled for investors which are not common in both funds.
 [See this](https://drive.google.com/file/d/1nfx7pxT6otNa-GeHvQTLUwYoe7271_Bh/view?usp=share_link)
         - For e.g. If the Capital Call fund (Original fund) has 4 investors and Distribution fund has 2 investors.
 2 investors are commmon and 2 investors are not common.
 So Call Amount, `Distribution Amount` & `Create task` checkbox is shown disabled for the 2 investors which are not common.
+    -  When the calculation of `Net` is `$0`, shows the `Create Task` checkbox disabled.
+    - If investors are diffrent for both fund (Original & Distribution), `Create Task` checkbox shown disabled.
+    - Net column doesn't calculate until user enters the `Distribtion amount` & `Call Amount`.
+    - Shows `Create Task` checkbox enabled only for those investor having Net amount.

 ### UI Rule
 - [Add Capital call](https://drive.google.com/file/d/1VqBF3GEKH88SBpv_5s5668RwnKGyKG--/view?usp=share_link)